 You also need to acknowledge at which stage of emergency are you in order to plan the proper response.

 You don’t have to run into therapist’s office in the case of mild sadness, while you shouldn’t be alone with yourself while having some strong suicidal thoughts.

 It’s great to talk to a therapist or other professional about the plan that suits you best.

 You need to make your own plan, because only you know what works best for you.
 I can only tell you what works for me.

-I’d call or meet a friend, write down some thoughts, or find some other people to talk to online (but I’d definitely avoidTinder for that matter).
+I’d call or meet a friend, write down some thoughts, or find some other people to talk to online.
 Sometimes just laying down in quiet or listening to some guided mindfulness also helps.
 Sometimes I’d go for a short walk or a hike.
 It depends on the situation and the time of a day.
 Sometimes I just think about many possible options to die here and now and I’m just wondering if I’m really ready to go.
 Last but not least, I call a therapist, if needed.

 What about you, do you have your own SOS plan?
 How does it look like?